 - 90% of 2 and 3 year olds fall short on MyPlate recommendations for whole grains.

 Like cut up bananas, chewed up pieces of apple, cut up strawberries, blueberries.
 It will depend on what your baby is able to mouth without gagging.
-There’s no set age I’ve found as every baby seems ready on their own time sometime between 6-12 months usually.
+There’s no set age I’ve found as every baby seems ready on their own time sometime between 6-12 months.

-We steam broccoli, carrots, tomatoes from soups I make.
-Now that my son has 4 teeth I can give him little pieces of soft veggies and he can chew it or gum it, but when he was first starting solid foods I chewed everything really well before putting it in his mouth and I think that helped him learn to swallow with pretty much no incidents of choking/gagging.
+We steam broccoli, carrots, and feed him veggies in soups I make.
+Now that my son has 4 teeth I can give him little pieces of soft veggies and he can chew it or gum it, but when he was first starting solid foods I chewed even soft veggies first before putting it in his mouth.
+I think that helped him learn to swallow with pretty much no incidents of choking/gagging.

 If we make some these are easy to give him pieces of!